-If such data is not available, the net realisable value of the LBHI Receivable is estimated on the basis of broker quotes of the price at which LBHI Class 3 Claims would trade at the balance sheet date.
+If such data is not available, and provided the market remains active, the net realisable value of the LBHI Receivable is estimated on the basis of broker quotes of the price at which LBHI Class 3 Claims would trade at the balance sheet date.
 The net realisable value of the LBHI Receivable is derived from a Class 3 Claim price quotation after adjustment of the Class 3 Claim price quotation for the effect of differences in Class features.
 This adjustment is made by comparing the magnitude of historic distributions received by the holders of Class 4A Claims relative to the holders of Class 3 Claims on LBHI.
-The market in Class 3 Claims is generally a more liquid market than the market in Class 4A Claims, and broker quotations for Class 3 Claims are generally based on transaction activity in Class 3 Claims.
+In the past, the market in Class 3 Claims was generally a more liquid market than the market in Class 4A Claims.

-As at 31 December 2021, observable data on actual transactions in Class 4A Claims was not available, and the net realisable value of the LBHI Receivable was estimated to be 0.44% (2020: 0.97%) of the nominal value of the LBHI Receivable on the basis of broker quotations for Class 3 Claims using the methodology described above.
-This methodology was also applied for the realizable value as at 31 December 2020.
+As at 31 December 2021, observable data on actual transactions in Class 4A Claims was not available, and the net realisable value of the LBHI Receivable was estimated to be 0.44% of the nominal amount of the LBHI Receivable on the basis of broker quotations for Class 3 Claims using the methodology described above.